TAKE AN ADDITIONAL 20% OFF THE ALREADY REDUCED SALE PRICE - ADDITIONAL 20% IS DEDUCTED AT CHECKOUT with code SAVE20

-This whimsical shamrock brooch with a white crystal will add a little Celtic fun to any outfit.
+This whimsical shamrock brooch will add a little Celtic fun to any outfit.

 Silver plated with kelly green enamel.
 This is a smaller pin that is perfect for a cap or lapel!